 About the structure of the class

-Neil Gaiman’s MasterClass on the Art of Storytelling is divided up into 19 lessons with an average run time of approximately 15 minutes per lesson.
+Neil Gaiman’s online course on the Art of Storytelling is divided up into 19 lessons with an average run time of approximately 15 minutes per lesson.
 Each lesson is subdivided into 3 to 5 sections.

 Neil Gaiman MasterClass Lesson Plan: